benoit-dubreuil/fiber-config-generator/doc/research.md

 experience with third-party white matter phantom simulation softwares.
 However, as we patched, fixed and modernized Simulation Generator through a custom GitHub [fork](https://github.com/benoit-dubreuil/voxsim), the amount of complications encountered and the required efforts to mend them increased monumentally.
-After careful deliberation, it was decided to abandon Simulation Generator becaused of critical bugs, and its utility does not fit with the project's goal, especially since the main purpose of that tool is to simulate diffusion MRI (DWI) signals on generated fiber bundles.
+After careful deliberation, it was decided to abandon Simulation Generator because of critical bugs, and its utility does not fit with the project's goal, especially since the main purpose of that tool is to simulate diffusion MRI (DWI) signals on generated fiber bundles.
 Simultaneously, stricter requirements and more specific to the fields of tractography and biomedical microscopy were defined.
-Thenceforth, in order to delegate the white matter phantom generation to an external library, in addition to the preceeding general requirements, it is imperative that it is completely accessible and open to modifications, and that it parameterizes and allows its users to control the axon distribution, neural morphology and biological neural network.
+Thenceforth, in order to delegate the white matter phantom generation to an external library, in addition to the preceding general requirements, it is imperative that it is completely accessible and open to modifications, and that it parameterizes and allows its users to control the axon distribution, neural morphology and biological neural network.
 Thus, Simulation Generator is incompatible with the new sine quibus non.